Koihik/LuaFormatter/docs/Style-Config.md

 type: bool, default: true

-Align arguements of function call if there is a line break.
+Align arguments of a function call if there is a line break.
 If false, use `continuation_indent_width` to indentation.

 ```lua